 5.1 Why Do You Want to Work Remotely Answer Focused on Productivity

 “I’ve found that having my own home office space is conducive to increased productivity and allows me to more easily set aside time for deep work, free from the distractions that sometimes accompany traditional open-plan spaces.
-With the ready availability of tools like Slack and Zoom, it’s really easy to stay in contact with colleagues regarding ongoing projects, and they actually allow us to visualize better who’s working on what.”
+With the ready availability of tools like Slack and Zoom, it’s really easy to stay in contact with colleagues regarding ongoing projects, and they actually allow me to better visualize who’s working on what.”

 5.2 Why Do You Want to Work Remotely Answer Focused on Flexibility

-“I think being able to set my own hours to some extent means I can assign my time more effectively.
+“Being able to set my own hours to some extent means I can assign my time more effectively.
 Personally, I’m quite an early starter, and during the morning when I’d usually be commuting, I instead get some of the daily admin tasks off my plate, before the main office hours begin.
 This way, I’m free later to focus on collaborative objectives and maximize hours spent on projects that require feedback or input from my peers.”

 5.3 Why Do You Want to Work Remotely Answer Focused on Having No Experience

 “Though I haven’t worked from home before, I understand it has become a core part of the XYZ Company ethos.
 I’m generally an organized self-starter, having worked individually on a project to optimize the SEO for our company website.
-I’ve also learned to use a number of different content management systems in the past, so I am used to picking up new programs and would be happy to learn how to use the software currently employed at XYZ Company to facilitate work from home.”
+I’ve also learned to use a number of different content management systems in the past, so I am used to picking up

 6. FAQs